dolmades/dolmades-cli/docs/MAIN.md

 ## Dolmadefile Syntax

-A Dolmadefile is a recipe or specification which allows the guided build of the respective dolmade.
+A Dolmadefile is a specification which allows the guided build of the respective dolmade.
-Dolmadefiles are for dolmades what Dockerfiles are for Docker except that most dolmades are not built fully automated and hence require interaction e.g. when a graphical installer is used.
+Dolmadefiles are for dolmades what Dockerfiles are for Docker except that most dolmades are not built fully automated and hence require interaction if a graphical installer is being used.

 The structure of a `Dolmadefile` is:
 ```